moorthy-g/kdialog/README.md

 ### Execution Flow
 This section isn't very important.
-But, It might help you to understand the plugin and help to do better.
+But, It might helps you to understand the plugin.

 ##### **Execution Flow: init**